All righty then. Let’s keep this thing moving. It’s part three, so let’s take care of the processor, SSD, RAM, Blu-ray drive, and call it a day.

 I’ll admit it, I splurged a bit here.
 You don’t need a Core i5 for most basic HTPC tasks.
 But I decided to go with a Core i5 anyway.
 Do I regret it?
-Fuck no!
+Absolutely not!
 I was originally going to go with a Core i3.
 But I was a little concerned about how an i3 would hold up over the long haul.
 I was also concerned about its ability to successfully render 4K video.
-All of my research points to the i3 having no issues with 4K, but I wanted to be sure my HTPC could just fucking destroy 4K, and do anything else my heart desired.
+All of my research points to the i3 having no issues with 4K, but I wanted to be sure my HTPC could just destroy 4K, and do anything else my heart desired.
 Basically, I didn’t want to look back in a year or two and wish I had a better processor like I did when I built my first PC all those years ago.
-Ultimately, I went with the i5 and I don’t think I am going to kick myself in the ass anytime soon.
-If you were wondering, I am happy to report that the Core i5-4460, using nothing but Intel’s integrated 4600 graphics, makes 4K video its little bitch.
+Ultimately, I went with the i5 and I don’t think I am going to kick myself in the butt anytime soon.
+If you were wondering, I am happy to report that the Core i5-4460, using nothing but Intel’s integrated 4600 graphics, handles 4K fantastically.
 Plain and simple.

 So my advice is this.
 Go with the best processor you can afford.
 Personally, I would stick with Intel.
 Even though Intel is often far more expensive, it is almost always worth it in the end, especially for what we have planned with our HTPC.

 Now comes the most nerve-racking part of the build, for most people.
 Installing the processor.
 Good thing for you, installing an Intel processor is mostly foolproof.
 First off, you need to take off the protective cover.
 The cover protects all of the processor contact pins.

 You will need to push the lever (that silver bar in the upper right-hand corner of the processor mount) over and up to remove the black plastic cover.